Fall 2025: Discover Montréal solo this autumn!

 Start at the beginning in Old Montréal

-Montréal’s walking tour options are a perfect way to get the lay of the land before heading out on some self-guided exploration.
+Montréal’s guided walking and biking tour options are a perfect way to get the lay of the land before heading out on some solo exploration.
 And a great place to start is where it all began—historic Old Montréal.
-Home to more than just the city’s most iconic historic sites, you’ll also find some of the most cutting-edge galleries and restaurants throughout Old Montréal’s cobblestone streets.
+Home to more than just the city’s most iconic historic sites, you’ll also find some of the most cutting-edge galleries and restaurants along the quartier’s cobblestone streets.

 FUEL UP: